reshleman/intermediate-rails-workshop/README.md

 Other students in the workshop will also be able to see the code you're writing if they browse to your fork.

 If you have any questions at all, access the private Campfire chat, email learn@thoughtbot.com, or attend the weekly office hours.
-However, don't want until the office hours if you get stuck or have questions, we're here to help you!
+However, don't wait until the office hours if you get stuck or have questions, we're here to help you!